-The generalist curriculum for full-time and extended study students consists of 24 credit hours of course work and 6 credit hours of field instruction (30 credit hours total).
+The generalist curriculum for full-time and extended study students consists of 24 credit hours of course work and 6 credit hours of field instruction.
 It is completed by full-time students during the first year of study and by extended study students during the first two years of study.